 "III.
 Formulation and Implementation of ODA Policy" states that it is important to take a government-wide coherent and unified approach to ODA planning and implementation, and to improve the strategic value, flexibility, and efficiency of Japan's ODA.
-In addition, because ODA is funded by taxpayers, this section stipulates that the Government must strive to enhance public understanding of ODA.
+In addition, this section stipulates that the Government must strive to enhance public understanding of ODA in order to increase public participation in ODA.